Nemo1999/NYCU_VRDL_HW3/README.md

 # NYCU_VRDL_HW3
-This is the repo for HW3 of Vision Recognition with Deep Learing
+This is the repo for HW3 of Vision Recognition with Deep Learing in NYCU

 We do instance segmentation on [nucleus dataset](https://www.kaggle.com/c/data-science-bowl-2018/data)